telerik/kendo-ui-core/docs/web/treeview/overview.md

         select: onSelect
     });

+### Reload Child Nodes When Nodes Expand

-Since the dataItem is of type [Node](/api/framework/node), you can use its [loaded flag](/api/framework/node#methods-loaded) to force reloading of nodes from the server.
+Since `dataItem` is of the [`Node`](/api/framework/node) type, you are able to use its [loaded flag](/api/framework/node#methods-loaded) to force reloading of nodes from the server.
+The `Node.loaded` method sets the loaded flag of the node, indicating that it needs to be refreshed.

-### Reloading child nodes when nodes are expanded
+The example below demonstrates how to reload child nodes when nodes are expanded.

+###### Example

     function onExpand(e) {
         var dataItem = this.dataItem(e.node);